truenas/middleware/docs/userguide/freenas_intro.rst

 `FreeNAS® Forums <http://forums.freenas.org/>`_
 provide anecdotal evidence from users on how much performance is gained by adding more RAM.

+Depending upon your use case, your system may require more RAM.
+Here are some general rules of thumb:

+* If you plan to use ZFS deduplication, ensure you have at least 5 GB RAM per TB of storage to be deduplicated.

+* If you plan to use Active Directory with a lot of users, add an additional 2 GB of RAM for winbind's internal cache.

+* If you plan on :ref:`Using the phpVirtualBox Template`, increase the minimum RAM size by the amount of virtual memory you configure for the virtual machines.
+For example, if you plan to install two virtual machines, each with 4GB of virtual memory, the system will need at least 16GB of RAM.

+* If you plan to use iSCSI, install at least 16GB of RAM, if performance is not critical, or at least 32GB of RAM if performance is a requirement.

+* If you are installing FreeNAS® on a headless system, disable the shared memory settings for the video card in the BIOS.

 If your system supports it and your budget allows for it, install ECC RAM.
 While more expensive, ECC RAM is highly recommended as it prevents in-flight corruption of data before the error-correcting properties of ZFS come into play, thus providing consistency for the checksumming and parity calculations performed by ZFS.
 If you consider your data to be important, use ECC RAM.
 This `Case Study <http://research.cs.wisc.edu/adsl/Publications/zfs-corruption-fast10.pdf>`_ describes the risks associated with memory corruption.

-If you plan to use ZFS deduplication, a general rule of thumb is 5 GB RAM per TB of storage to be deduplicated.

-If you plan to use Active Directory with a lot of users, add an additional 2 GB of RAM for winbind's internal cache.

-If you are installing FreeNAS® on a headless system, disable the shared memory settings for the video card in the BIOS.

 If you don't have at least 8GB of RAM, you should consider getting more powerful hardware before using FreeNAS® to store your data.
 Plenty of users expect
 FreeNAS® to function with less than these requirements, just at reduced performance.
 The bottom line is that these minimums are based on the feedback of